rben01/collagen/readme.md

 Collagen handles base64-encoding the image and constructing the `<image>` tag with the correct attributes.

-For help getting started and several examples, refer to [this doc](https://rben01.github.io/collagen).
-More examples (without explanatory docs) are available as test cases in `tests/examples`.
+As mentioned in the Quick Start section, examples are available in [this doc](https://rben01.github.io/collagen) and in `tests/examples`.

 ## Basic Schema